tgstation/tgstation/code/game/objects/effects/spawners/random/readme.md

 ```

 ### Try to keep the total combined weight of your `loot` list to sane values (Aim for 5, 10, 20, 50, or 100)

+This makes the math probability easier for people to calculate.  (this is recommended, but not always possible)

 Good: